danielsaidi/TagKit/README.md

 ## About TagKit

-TagKit is a Swift SDK that makes it easy to work with tags and slugification in `Swift` and `SwiftUI`.
+TagKit is a Swift SDK that makes it easy to work with tags and string/ID slugification in `Swift` and `SwiftUI`.

-The result can look like this or completely different:

 <p align="center">
     <img src="Resources/Demo-v2.gif" width=450 />
 </p>

-Tags and views can be customized to fit your needs.
+Tags and tag views can be customized to fit your needs.
 You can slug and tag any model and customize the slug format.
 When presenting tags, you can apply custom styling and use any views you like.

 TagKit also has a views that make it easier to work with tags.
 For instance, ``TagList`` and ``TagEditList`` let you list and edit tags, ``TagCapsule`` renders styled tags and ``TagTextField`` automatically slugifies text as you type.